octanner/ios-team/common-patterns.md

 * Settings.app settings
 * In-App debug settings UI

-## Manage global appearance

 ## Segues and view controller initialization from storyboards

-## Organize dictionary and JSON key strings

-## Use semantic names for fonts and colors in storyboards

-## Pluralize: Mix numbers and nouns and do it really well

 ## Typed UserDefaults storage

 _TBD: mention listing stored items for security audit_

-## Switch environments and API servers

 ## Access debug information for bug reporting